Last Updated on

 This is the other type of muscle memory, and it has nothing to do with the brain remembering, it is all down to those fantastic little myocytes.

-What are myocytes?
+What are Myocytes?

 Myocytes are more commonly referred to as muscle cells, or muscle fibres, and are the type of cells that make up muscle tissue.
-They are long, tubular shaped cells that are made up from a combination of different protein formed filaments.
+They are long, tubular shaped cells that are made up of a combination of different protein formed filaments.

 These different filaments are also used to store glycogen and oxygen which is utilised for energy and movement.